richardedens/think1st-app/README.md

 This gives **"Tea"** the power of the existing programming languages and produces code that is absolutely 100% yours without any vendor locking.
 All the **"Teapot"** runtimes and editor are provided under the MIT license and are free of charge.

+# **"Tea"** is pure HTML5 and vanilla JavaScript technology.
+We made sure that **"Tea"** itself is created purely out of HTML5 and vanilla JavaScript.

+# Within **"Tea"** you have ArchiMate 3.1 and the TOGAF 9.2 industry standard integrated.
+This allows you to program industry standard ArchiMate 3.1 within **"Tea"** connecting architecture artifacts to your actual code.
+Making it completely logic why you are programming what you are programming.
+And how this connects to the Enterprise Architecture defined within your company.

 # **"Tea"** IDE.
 The **"Tea"** pot editor is the IDE to develop **"Tea"** scripts.
 And you are looking at its repository.